revertinc/revert/README.md

 -   You are developer building a B2B product
 -   You have a ton of integrations on your roadmap
--   Your focus is building your core product
+-   Your focus is building your core product vs maintaining integration code
 -   You want to move fast and not break things

 [Sign up](https://revert.dev) for an account or read our docs [here](https://docs.revert.dev) !